FME software is your GIS data conversion factory. You load a format in. It churns out another. As requested. It’s as simple as that.

 Add any raw LAS file to the viewer and you can scope out the lay of the land in 3D.
 The 3D view is a pretty neat feature.
 But you’ll need to make use of all your mouse buttons.

-There is a table and filter option for attribute tables.
-Load background maps from Esri AGOL, Stamen Maps and other sources.
+There are filter options for attribute tables.
+Load background maps from Esri AGOL, Stamen Maps, and other sources.
 It even has anaglyphic viewing for stereo images.

 The versatility in consuming data is its strong point.

 Data conversion can be tricky.

 But with FME software it doesn’t have to be.

 Translate over 355 data formats including CAD, BIM, GIS, LiDAR, web formats, and more.

 But the reason why it’s so powerful is that you can do it with ease.

 SAFE software had built a gem with this one.
 Best of its kind.

 By integrating tools like Feature Manipulation Engine (FME), you can turn any processing task into an automated workflow.